 Users may still value physical branch locations and ATMs, but increasingly it’s the availability of digital banking that informs how they choose and interact with a banking services provider.
 For your financial organization to survive and thrive in this new marketplace, it’s not enough to simply offer an app and a website.
-To be successful, your digital banking offering must address or at least avoid the “pain points” that many users experience with their current institutions.
+To be successful, your digital banking offering must address or at least avoid the pain points of digital banking software that many users experience with their current institutions.

 Credit Unions Are Uniquely Vulnerable

 The shift from in-branch to digital banking hits credit unions especially hard.
 Credit unions have always emphasized personal service and solid relationships with their members, and the shift away from in-branch banking erodes that relationship.

 On the other hand, the relatively modest size of even the largest credit unions makes it difficult to compete on technology with national and international megabanks.
 With non-bank lenders already siphoning away much of the lucrative mortgage trade, the prospect of losing retail clients to deep-pocketed banks with massive IT budgets is daunting.

 That being said, the outlook isn’t entirely grim.
 The new approach to “customer experience banking” relies on technology more than face-to-face contact, but it’s still the same, relationship-driven ethos that has always been a credit union’s stock in trade.
 If you can roll out a digital banking product that addresses pain points in competitors’ products, it’s possible to poach clients from both megabanks and the smaller, regional banks you compete with directly.

 Fintech Doesn’t Always Favor the Biggest Player

 There were plenty of search engines before Google, and an established aerospace industry before SpaceX, but each of those companies identified and exploited vulnerabilities in the business models of their respective industries.

 While the big banks have a strong lead in financial technology, they’re not unassailable.
 Their early leadership in digital banking means that they have legacy platforms and code to maintain, and that — combined with their massive base of existing users, which complicates updates — means they may be at a disadvantage to smaller, nimbler players.